 This post may contain affiliate links.
 That means if you click on them and buy something, I may receive a small commission at no cost to you.
 Read my Disclaimer Policy to learn more.

+If they miss it, they will dig in the snow looking for it.
 After they dig for a little bit, show them the next snowball and they will think you had the ball the whole time.

 Collect some toys that are safe to get wet and frozen.
 Then hide them in your yard, or just toss them in the snow.